-Schizophonia is a personal meditation on the pleasures and privileges of being a singer, an autobiography of making and listening to music, and a cultural analysis of the musician as the centerpiece of live performance and the focal point of auditory spectacle.
-These sensual and aesthetic questions about music are intriguing to me as a writer and a performer, especially as most avid listeners now experience music in a “schizophonic” state, a term coined by R. Murray Schafer in The Soundscape, a seminal work of acoustic ecology, to describe the phenomenon that occurs when music becomes separated from the acoustic environment of its own making and is carried to listeners via technologies such as audio recording and digital reproduction.
+The Listening Room is a meditation on the pleasures and privileges of singing, an autobiography of dreaming and catastrophe, a treatise on listening, and a cultural analysis of the musician as the centerpiece of live performance and auditory spectacle.
+The book takes its central idea from the term coined by R. Murray Schafer in The Soundscape, a seminal work of acoustic ecology, to describe the phenomenon that occurs when music becomes separated from the acoustic environment of its own making and is carried to listeners via technologies such as audio recording and digital reproduction.
 By this definition, most contemporary music is experienced schizophonically.

 Status: Drafting of Stand-Alone Pieces for Publication